Hans Nielsen (speedway rider): By year

-In his last World Championship during the 1999 Speedway Grand Prix Nielsen won the 1999 Speedway Grand Prix of Poland II and won the bronze medal in the World title standings behind Rickardsson.
+In his last World Championship during the 1999 Speedway Grand Prix, Nielsen won the 1999 Speedway Grand Prix of Poland II and won the bronze medal in the World title standings behind Rickardsson.

 Retirement

-Hans Nielsen retired at the end of 1999 having finished third in the 1999 Speedway Grand Prix series, proving he could still win by winning the Grand Prix of Poland II in Bydgoszcz.
+Nielsen retired at the end of 1999 having finished third in the 1999 Speedway Grand Prix series, proving he could still win by winning the Grand Prix of Poland II in Bydgoszcz.
 Many judges, from other riders, the media and the fans, feel he was the greatest rider of all time.

-After retiring, he returned to Denmark, where he continued playing golf in his spare time.
+After retiring, Nielsen returned to Denmark, where he continued playing golf in his spare time.
 He became the Danish national team manager in June 2016, a post which he held until February 2023.